Sunday, January 30, 2022

 Overall: GOOD

-Probably the boldest and most controversial Pre-Code film from a major production studio, Tod Browning's seminal Freaks, (The Monster Story, Forbidden Love, Nature's Mistakes), remains quite bizarre still today.
-Based in part on the short story "Spurs" from Tod Robbins, it was significantly cut and modified before release as test audiences reacted unfavorably to Browning's initial, now lost, ninety-three minute version.
+Probably the boldest and most controversial Pre-Code film from a major production studio, Tod Browning's seminal Freaks, (The Monster Story, Forbidden Love, Nature's Mistakes), remains bizarre still today.
+Based in part on the short story "Spurs" from Tod Robbins, it was significantly cut and modified before release as test audiences reacted unfavorably to Browning's initial and now lost ninety-three minute version.
 Though the finished film runs just over an hour, it still provides plenty of shocks almost a century later.
 This hinges in part due to the audacity of its very existence.
 By casting real life circus performers and non-actors with physical deformities, (all of whom deliver odd, almost unintelligible performances that further enhance the noncommercial strangeness), viewers were allowed a glimpse into a world seldom seen.
 Yet Browning, (who had worked in a traveling circus before, made The Unknown with Lon Chaney in such a setting, and cast the dwarf Harry Earles in his previous film The Unholy Three), had a natural sympathy for his title charters which comes off on the screen.
-Showing them engage in everyday activities while looking out for themselves humanizes them far more than the "normal" characters who end up doing the most despicable, unprovoked things.
+Showing them engage in everyday activities while looking out for themselves humanizes them more than the "normal" characters who end up doing the most despicable and unprovoked things.
 Lest we forget the ending which is one of the most memorable and wacky from any early talkie.

 Saturday, January 22, 2022